 NAMD should be portable to any parallel platform with a modern C++ compiler to which Charm and Converse have been ported.
-Precompiled NAMD 2.3b2 binaries are available for the following platforms:
+Precompiled NAMD 2.3 binaries are available for the following platforms:

 - Windows (NT, etc.) on Intel processors

+- Mac OS X (also called Darwin) on PowerPC processors

 - AIX on RS/6000 processors

 - HP-UX on PA-RISC processors

 - Linux on Intel and Alpha processors

-- Scyld Beowulf on Intel and Alpha processors
+- Scyld Beowulf on Intel processors

-- Solaris on Sparc processors
+- Solaris on Sparc processors (with and without MPI)

 - Tru64 Unix on Alpha processors

 - Cray T3E

 - IBM RS/6000 SP

-- Compaq AlphaServer SC (with MPI and Elan)
+- Compag AlphaServer SC (with MPI and Elan)

 - SGI Origin 2000 (with and without MPI)